kepauken/TIL-heterogeneity-associated-with-ICI-response-in-melanoma/README.md

 The published datasets can be found at the following GEO repository:

-The bulk RNA-seq data used in this study is publicly available on the GEO database (accession number GSE147620).
+The bulk RNA seq data used in this study is publicly available on the GEO database (accession number GSE147620).
+Single cell sequencing and TCR-sequencing data from this paper can be found at accession numbers GSE148190 and GSE159251.
+The processed data object can be found at GSE148190.
-Single-cell sequencing data from patients K383, K409, K411, K468, and K484 have been previously published by our group (54,55) and can be found on the GEO database (accession numbers GSE148190 and GSE159251).
-Single-cell sequencing data for patients K374 and K415 will be deposited on the GEO database prior to publication.
 The validation dataset was accessed from GEO accession number GSE120575.

 ### Description